 Quinoa is similar to rice in that there are over a hundred different kinds available, each with distinct qualities.
 If you’ve ever walked down the salad bar and seen red quinoa, it’s for good reason.
 Red quinoa is used more often than other quinoa because it holds its shape better after cooking.
 White quinoa and black quinoa are other common types you’re more likely to see at your local grocery store.

-4 Low Carb Substitutes for Quinoa
+4 Low-Carb Substitutes for Quinoa

 Image: Easy Cheesy Broccoli Rice

-The macronutrients aren’t the only positive to this green superfood — as it has some killer micronutrients as well.
-Broccoli contains calcium, magnesium, phosphorus, potassium, manganese and folate, as well as vitamins A, C, B6 and K.
+The macronutrients aren’t the only upside to this green superfood — it has some killer micronutrients as well.
+Broccoli contains calcium, magnesium, phosphorus, potassium, manganese and folate, as well as vitamins A, C, B6, and K[*].

 Want to make your own shredded broccoli rice?
 Getting it to the same consistency as quinoa is no problem.
 Simply shred it or grate it to the texture of your preference and you’re ready to go.

-Consuming cauliflower has been shown to help fight off inflammation, decrease the risk of heart disease, help balance hormones, improve weight loss, improve skin and eye health and perhaps the most significant benefit of all — help in the prevention of cancer formation.
+Consuming cauliflower has been shown to help fight off inflammation, decrease the risk of heart disease, help balance hormones, improve weight loss, improve skin and eye health, and perhaps the most significant benefit of all — help in the prevention of cancer formation[*][*].

 Image: Water Chestnut Sushi Rolls

-Water chestnuts provide up to ten percent of the daily value of vitamin B6, as well as potassium, manganese, riboflavin and copper.
-It also also abundant amounts of different antioxidants including catechins and epicatechins[*].
+Water chestnuts provide up to 10% of the daily recommended value of vitamin B6, as well as potassium, manganese, riboflavin and copper[*].
+It also has an abundant amount of antioxidants including catechins and epicatechins[*].